AdFabConnect/cordovaFuse/README.md

 ## 3. Install the icons and Splash screens
 This hook is an "after_prepare" hook.
-I've revisited the script from Dan becasue I wanted all the icons and splash screen to be copied from source to the platform destinations.
+I've revisited the script from Dan because I wanted all the icons and splash screen to be copied from source to the platform destinations.

 The principle is simple : Create a config directory (root of your project) in which you'll create the platform directories and a subdirectory "icons" and another "splash".
 Once done, every time you prepare your project (cordova prepare), theses directories will be put in your platforms !